Viscadia/Assignments/README.md

 - `sales/` contains 14 separate `.csv` files, each representing sales for a single day.
 - Design an ETL pipeline capable of ingesting, transforming, and loading this data at scale.
-- Use OOP and relevant design patterns to build a modular and scalable pipeline.
+- Use OOPs and relevant design patterns to build a modular and scalable pipeline.

 ### 3. **Data Warehousing**